 Fluoride – Nature’s Cavity Fighter

 Tooth Decay – Ever wondered what happens to your teeth that makes them decay?
-Everyday your teeth undergo two processes – minerals are lost from a tooth’s enamel (Outer surface of your teeth) – this process is called demineralization.
-And second process is called remineralization – that is minerals like Calcium, Fluoride and phosphate are redeposited to the enamel layer from the food and water consumed.
+Every day your teeth undergo two processes – minerals are lost from a tooth’s enamel (outer surface of your teeth) – this process is called demineralization.
+And the second process is called remineralization – that is minerals like Calcium, Fluoride and phosphate are redeposited to the enamel layer from the food and water consumed.
 Too much demineralization without enough remineralization to repair the enamel leads to tooth decay.
 (Ailaa, I didn’t know so much is going on my tooth surface!!)

 How does Fluoride help in preventing tooth decay?

 Fluoride helps both adults and children.
-Let’s have a look how it does that.
+Let’s have a look at how it does that.

 Before the teeth come out of the gums, the Fluoride taken from foods, beverages and other dietary supplements makes the tooth enamel harder.
 This makes it more resistant to decay.
 This is the systemic effect of Fluoride.

-Fluoridated toothpastes and Mouth Rinses: These contain varying concentrations of Fluoride and can be used like regular toothpastes.
-They contain anything between 0.22% to 1.1% of Fluoride.
+Fluoridated toothpaste and Mouth Rinses: These contain varying concentrations of Fluoride and can be used like regular toothpaste.
+They contain anything between 0.22% to 1.1% Fluoride.

-Medical Supplements: Medical Fluoride supplements in the form of tablets, lozenges or liquids are used for children in areas with low fluoride concentration in drinking water.
+Medical Supplements: Medical Fluoride supplements in the form of tablets, lozenges or liquids are used for children in areas with low fluoride concentrations in drinking water.

 When is Fluoride intake most critical?

-It is most beneficial for the children between the ages of 6 months to 16 years to get exposed to Fluoride, because this is the time during which primary and permanent teeth usually erupt.
+It is most beneficial for children between the ages of 6 months to 16 years to get exposed to Fluoride because this is the time during which primary and permanent teeth usually erupt.

-However, for children aged less than 6 years, fluoride requirement is usually met by the fluoridated water and Fluoride from food and beverages.
-So, fluoridated products, like toothpastes, mouth washes, rinses etc., are not recommended for children.
+However, for children aged less than 6 years, the fluoride requirement is usually met by the fluoridated water and Fluoride from food and beverages.
+So, fluoridated products, like toothpaste, mouthwashes, rinses etc., are not recommended for children.